-In partnership with Lockheed Martin, student teams confront a serious cybersecurity breach of national and international importance.
+In Washington, DC, student teams confront a serious cybersecurity breach of national and international importance.
 Hosted at the American University Washington College of Law, teams will compose policy recommendations and justify their decision-making process, considering the role and implications for relevant civilian, military, law enforcement, and private sector entities and updating the recommendations as the scenario evolves.
+Register here!

 In partnership with the Geneva Centre for Security Policy (GCSP), students respond to a major cyber-attack on European networks.
 Competitors will provide recommendations balancing individual national approaches and a collective crisis management response, considering capabilities, policies, and governance structures of NATO, EU, and individual nations.
 The competition fosters a culture of cooperation and a better understanding of these organizations and their member states in responding to cyberattacks.

 Here you can find the complete scenarios for both the 2017 DC and Geneva competitions.
 In addition to the complete scenarios, also provided are the written policy briefs and decision documents of past teams who have received high scores and have reached semi-final and final rounds.